rivvalue/voia-docs/replit.md

-# Voice of Client Agent
+# Voice of Client

 ## Overview
-The Voice of Client Agent (Voxa) is a Flask-based system designed for comprehensive customer feedback collection and AI-powered analysis, specializing in Net Promoter Score (NPS) surveys.
+The Voice of Client (Voxa) is a Flask-based system designed for comprehensive customer feedback collection and AI-powered analysis, specializing in Net Promoter Score (NPS) surveys.
 Its primary purpose is to transform raw customer feedback into actionable insights, identifying sentiment, key themes, churn risk, and growth opportunities.
 Voxa aims to provide businesses, specifically Rivvalue Inc., with a powerful tool for understanding customer sentiment, improving services, and fostering organic growth by leveraging AI for deeper analysis of customer interactions.

 ## User Preferences
 Preferred communication style: Simple, everyday language.